 Here too, the federal tax code offers some relief.
 There is a provision in the federal tax code that allows for gradual payment of an estate tax bill over 10 years, starting five years from the death of the farm owner, making the debt a little more manageable.
 To use the provision, the farm has to be the bulk of the estate and continue in operation.
 And sometimes the IRS requires the new operator to purchase a bond to ensure future payment of the estate tax.

-Beyond these IRS provisions, there are sometimes state inheritance taxes and outstanding bills that become due after an owner’s passing.
+Beyond these federal estate taxes, there are sometimes state estate or inheritance taxes as well as outstanding bills that may become due after an owner’s passing.
 And there are no guarantees that current federal estate tax thresholds and payment rules will stay intact through the years.

 “Given the state of politics, things could change in as little as a couple of years,” said Roberts.
 “That’s why I recommend life insurance.
 I’ve seen it help plenty of families.
 And it’s in place for your lifetime.”

 The death benefit from a permanent life insurance policy could help cover estate tax liabilities and other costs at the time of the insured’s death.
 That would likely obviate the need for a long-term IRS payment plan and possible bond purchase.
 It also would give heirs flexibility to choose an option for the land other than farming or working it directly themselves.
 (Related: Types of permanent insurance)

 What do you do when you have several children ― divide the farm among them?
 What if only one or two want to work the farm, and the rest want to pursue different, nonagricultural careers?

 Life insurance is often used to fill the gap and equalize an estate inheritance among heirs: One (or more) gets the farm while the others get death-benefit proceeds.
 (Related: Estate equalization for business owners)